coatrack/coatrack/docs/roadmap.md

     to allow a quick overview which gateways are currently running/(dis-)connected
 -   Support automated deployment to different test environments, in order to facilitate quick deployment/test cycles
 -   Add CII Best Practices Badge and complete questionnaire.
+-   Update Oauth2 configuration/libraries in order to be compatible with upcoming Github API changes (Auth token in HTTP header)

 ### Medium term